HikkaV/DS-ML-Courses/docs/index.rst

 Notes about the course
 ======================

 In this course we will use Python 3.7 and Jupyter Notebook as main tools for conducting exercises.
-All the work will be conducted on Google Colaboratory, as it's free to use powerfull tool based on Jupyter Notebook, thus you will need a google account to work on this platform.
+All the work will be conducted on Google Colaboratory, as it's free to use powerful tool based on Jupyter Notebook, thus you will need a google account to work on this platform.
 If you're not familiar with Jupyter Notebook, fill free to checkout this `tutorial <https://www.dataquest.io/blog/jupyter-notebook-tutorial/>`_.
 The course is VNTU students' oriented, but everyone can access the notebooks in Colaboratory and work through the course, if you want to do exercises on your local machine you can find the related information in :doc:`FAQ <faq>`.

 .. important:: Currently the course doesn't provide any testing of the exercises.

-Basic knowledge requirments
+Basic knowledge requirements
 ===========================

 The course requires basic knowledge of Python along with its core concepts.
 In addition an intermediate knowledge of English or at least understanding of technical vocabulary is mandatory.